 Step 2: Build an MVP

 Another step back, and we enter the coding stage.
 Mobile developers are putting app features together, one by one.
 Back-end engineers are building the server component for syncing user data and providing web access to the app.
+Please note that a budget web app is essential these days to develop a financial app capable of generating real traction.

 We should carefully consider our tech stack before starting development, though.
 I’m opting for React Native and Node.js with the premise of reusing code for the web version of the product.
 We’ll run all AI operations in the back end, so there’s no need for us to stick with native mobile app development tools.